STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 #> 5 ISO-8859-9       tr       0.10
 ```

-The readr package exposes `stringi::stri_enc_detect()` is a more user-friendly form that takes a file path.
+The readr package exposes `stringi::stri_enc_detect()` in a more user-friendly form that takes a file path.

 ```r